From version 18.104.22.168

 has paid the entry fee or not.
 The entry number is set automatically by DfW.
 A list of players with the "Paid" status

 and entry number can be printed from the menu button.

-the author of DfW.
-This is done by the author of DfW.
+in a National League match.
 All enquiries regarding players in the "ready to go" databases

-must be done by contacting the BDO.
+must be done by contacting the UKDA.

 or correcting spelling errors.

 Edit a player

 It is of course possible to edit a player after the player has been saved if you have done a spelling error or you

 may want to change the team the player is assigned to.
 When you change the team of a player,